Sec 1 Math Tuition.

 Word problems with no "Let x = …" line

 Sec 1 word problems demand translation: English statement → algebraic equation.
-Students dive into calculations, the variable is never named, the working trail collapses, and the marker can't follow what's being solved.
+Students dive into calculations, the variable is never named, and the marker can't follow what's being solved.
 Loses method marks even when the final answer is right.
-Fix: a three-line setup drilled until automatic — "Let x = …", "Equation: …", "Solve: …" — written end-to-end on every word problem so the variable stays visible and the method marks bank themselves.
+Fix: a three-line setup drilled until automatic — "Let x = …", "Equation: …", "Solve: …" — written end-to-end on every word problem so the variable stays visible and the method marks follow.

 !